wonst719/exult/android/README.md

 $ cd ./../data && make
 $ cd ./../android && make
 ```

-The final APK will be located in `./android/app/build/outputs/apk/debug/app-debug.apk`.
+The final debug APK will be located in `./android/app/build/outputs/apk/debug/app-debug.apk`.

 Building a release build is similar, but requires signing the binary: